-- - -
+1 1 1

-LO HI INIT PRIOR <other< td="">BlockParameter Label</other<> Block Parameter Label
+LO HI INIT PRIOR <0000000000000000000000000000000000000 Block Parameter Label

-entries> Fxn
+entries > Fxn

-3 31 8.81 10.3 0 #SR_LN(R0)
+3 31 8.81 10.3 0 $\#$ SR_LN(R0)

-0.2 1 0.61 0.70 0 $\#SR_BH_steep$
+0.2 1 0.61 0.70 0 $\#$ SR_BH_steep

-0 2 0.60 0.80 0 $\#SR_sigmaR$
+0 2 0.60 0.80 0 $\#SR\sigmaR$

--5 5 0 0 0 $\#SR_regime$
+-5 5 0 0 0 $\#$ SR_regime

--99 99 0 0 0 #SR_autocorr
+-99 99 0 0 0 $\#$ SR_autocorr

+-

-• The R0, steepness, and regime shift parameters can be time-varying by blocks, trends, env link, or random deviation.
+• The R0, steepness, and regime shift parameters can be time-varying by blocks, trends, environmental linkages, or random deviation.
 However, not all of these options make sense for all parameters.
 Before discussing these, another important change must be noted.

 - In SS v.3.24, the R0 and steepness parameter was used for both the virgin calculation and for the MSY (benchmark) calculations.
-In SS3.30, these usages are more explicitly defined.
+In SS v.3.30, these usages are more explicitly defined.
 The value of R0 and steepness in the initial year is used for virgin and for calculation the denominator in depletion estimates.
 The average value of R0 and steepness in the range of years specified as the benchmark years 9 and 10 (see forecast.ss) is used for MSY type calculations.
-So, for example, a long-term climate effect could cause R0 to change over time and Bmsy could now be calculated for some future range of years. - Since R0 can be time-varying, what is regime shift for?
+So, for example, a long-term climate effect could cause R0 to change over time and $B{MSY}$ could now be calculated for some future range of years. - Since R0 can be time-varying, what is regime shift for?
 Regime shift is for multi-year or environmentally driven deviations from R0 without changing R0 itself.
-Then rec devs are annual deviations from the current regime.
-And these rec devs can have autocorrelation. - WARNING! use these options judiciously because the same algebraic effect on the calculated recruitment can be achieved by different combinations of these options. - Preliminary recommendation: Use block, trend or environmental effects on R0 only for very long-term and highly persistent effects; use time-vary effects on regime shift for transitory, but multi-year deviations from R0. - The time-vary parameter lines are short lines because they themselves cannot be time-varying. - The order of time-vary parameters is: - 0-many time-vary parameters for R0 - 0-many time-vary parameters for steepness - 0-many time-vary parameters for regime shift; note that setting a block for just the initial equilibrium year is equivalent to R1_offset.
+Then the recruitment deviations are annual deviations from the current regime.
+And these recruitment deviations can have autocorrelation. - WARNING!
+Use these options judiciously because the same algebraic effect on the calculated recruitment can be achieved by different combinations of these options. - Preliminary recommendation: Use block, trend or environmental effects on R0 only for very long-term and highly persistent effects; use time-vary effects on regime shift for transitory, but multi-year deviations from R0. - The time-vary parameter lines are short lines because they themselves cannot be time-varying. - The order of time-vary parameters are; R0, steepness, then regime shift.
+The number of time-varying parameters from each of these can range from zero to many. - Note that setting a block for just the initial equilibrium year is equivalent to R1\offset.
 If R1 offset is being used in 3.24, then sstrans.exe will automatically add a new block for the initial equilibrium year so that you can easily re-implement a R1 offset effect.